-Foundation tier: 35 mins (including 5 minutes reading time) Higher tier: 45 mins (including 5 minutes reading time)
+Foundation tier: 35 minutes (including 5 minutes' reading time) Higher tier: 45 minutes (including 5 minutes' reading time)

-Pupils are assessed on their understanding of standard spoken French, Italian or Spanish in a range of public and social settings.
+Pupils are assessed on their understanding of standard spoken Italian in a range of public and social settings.
 Pupils will respond to multiple-response and short-answer open response questions.

-Speaking examination 25%
+Speaking examination 259

-Foundation tier: 7-9 minutes plus 12 minutes preparation time Higher tier: 10-12 minutes plus 12 minutes preparation time
+Foundation tier: 7 to 9 minutes (plus 12 minutes' preparation time) Higher tier: 10 to 12 minutes (plus 12 minutes' preparation time)

-Pupils are assessed on their ability to communicate and interact effectively through speaking in French, Italian or Spanish for different purposes and in different settings.
-The school MFL teachers will conduct the assessments.
+Pupils are assessed on their ability to communicate and interact effectively through speaking in Italian for different purposes and in different settings.
+Italian teachers will conduct the assessment.